topbitdu/unidom-party/ROADMAP.md

 ## v0.4.1
 1. Improved the Ruby Gem Specification to depend on unidom-common v0.5
 2. Improved the Government Agency model for table name

+## 0.5
+1. Improved the Party Relation model to add validations for the #grade & #priority attributes
+2. Improved the Party Relation model for table name